redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

     > **Note**
     >
-    > You must use your cluster host domain name when creating your URL.
+    > If deploying on Kubernetes, you need to pass ingress domain name
+    > via `--host` flag.

 6. Push the component to the cluster: